To Our Customers & Referring Doctors

-Our office follows infection control recommendations made by the American Dental Association (ADA), the U.S. Centers for Disease Control and Prevention (CDC) and the Occupational Safety and Health Administration (OSHA).
-We follow the activities of these agencies so that we are up-to-date on any new rulings or guidance that may be issued.
-We do this to make sure that our infection control procedures are current and adhere to each agency’s recommendations.
+Our office proudly follows the infection control recommendations and guidelines set forth by the American Dental Association (ADA), the U.S. Centers for Disease Control and Prevention (CDC) and the Occupational Safety and Health Administration (OSHA).